Air quality sensor¶

-Live webcam snapshots and current weather conditiuons are available online under: http://tomatoes.sonyx.net.
+Live webcam snapshots and current weather conditions are available online under: http://tomatoes.sonyx.net.

 Currently, the project (and tomatoes) have relocated to Zurich Enge, and it is broadcasting live from this location: http://tomatoes.sonyx.net, and collecting material for the new time-lapse.

-The current set-up set-up at our balcony looks like this:
+The current set-up at our balcony looks like this:

 To be done¶

-- Recently I have bought a water-level sensor and I’m planing to use it for issuing early warning before water runs out in the container.
+Recently I have bought a water-level sensor and I’m planning to use it for issuing an early warning before the water runs out in the container.

-- the quality, and in particular reliability of the USB webcam connected to the Pi leaves a lot to be desired.
-It is going to be soon replaced with either outdoors wifi camera, or a GoPro shooting through the window.
+the quality, and in particular reliability of the USB webcam connected to the Pi leaves a lot to be desired.
+It is going to be soon replaced with either the outdoor WiFi camera or a GoPro shooting through the window.

 Waking up early ain’t easy.
 Waking up before sunrise is even harder.
 If there is no natural light to wake up to, maybe at least an artificial would do.
 Inspired by the availability of the LED stripes, I decided to give it a try and got myself a 5v rated, 5m long, 150 led strip from here.